Policy on Labor Practices

 *Sagawa Financial and SG Expert were integrated into SG Systems as of October 1, 2020.

-Automation of Invoice Reading
+AI-Automation of Invoice Reading

 SG Systems has introduced an AI-OCR* system in which AI replaces and automates manual entry work in the delivery invoice entry operations of Sagawa Express.
 Conventional OCR had trouble recognizing the "size and weight" section on delivery invoices because the size and weight were handwritten, and there was also a mixture of circled numbers.
 Approximately 1.5 million data points were used to train the AI in the development of "AI-OCR" able to perform recognition more accurately than humans, and this system has been in full operation since July 2019.
 AI is now used to automate the input of enormous numbers of delivery orders previously done by hand.
 As a result, the system has led to significant reductions in workload and cost while maintaining high levels of quality.
 The AI technology developed through this development program is being deployed gradually through SG Holdings Group companies, and in the future, we expect to utilize AI in various types of operations throughout the Group in coordination with human activities.